jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **1) Region:**

-There is a significantly lower net sentiment value among Sinosphere users overall.
+There is significantly lower net sentiment for Sinosphere users.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->